 Marvel Studios denounces anti-LGBTQ legislation

-The previous week, Walt Disney Company CEO Bob Chapek was in the line of fire for saying that while the company has "unwavering commitment to the LGBTQ+ community", he would not take a public stance regarding the legislation.
+Last week, Walt Disney Company CEO Bob Chapek was in line of fire for saying that while the company has "unwavering commitment to the LGBTQ+ community", he would not take a public stance regarding the legislation.

 The bill, which prohibits "classroom discussion about sexual orientation or gender identity" in Florida primary schools, was passed by the state's House of Representatives on February 24 and the state Senate in early March.